Descent (Star Trek: The Next Generation): Part II

 Lore has discovered a way to give Data emotions and has turned him against the Federation.
 Lore plans to lead the breakaway group of Borg to destroy all organic life, believing that Lore and Data are perfect life forms.
 Picard, Troi, and La Forge are taken captive.
 Lore orders La Forge's VISOR removed.
 La Forge tells Picard and Troi that the VISOR enabled him to see a carrier wave being beamed from Lore to Data and they surmise that this is the source of Data's emotions and Lore's control over him.
 In orbit, the Borg ship is detected and Dr. Crusher, acting as captain, orders the away teams to be beamed back aboard from the planet.
 There is not enough time to retrieve them all and 47 crew members remain on the planet.
 Riker orders Crusher to leave the area and come back only when it is safe, since the rogue Borg vessel has detected the Enterprise.
-Rather than leave the system, Crusher orders the crew to take the ship into the sun.
-Using the technology developed by Ferengi scientist Dr. Reyga, they modify the shields to allow them to get closer to the sun than the Borg can.
-They use the ship's phasers to trigger an eruption on the sun's surface which destroys the Borg ship.
+Rather than leave the system, Crusher orders the crew to take the ship into the star.
+Using the technology developed by Ferengi scientist Dr. Reyga, they modify the shields to allow them to get closer to the star than the Borg can.
+They use the ship's phasers to trigger an eruption on the star's surface which destroys the Borg ship.

 On the planet, Lore orders Data to perform an experiment on La Forge's brain – an irreversible procedure with a "60% chance" of being lethal.
 La Forge pleads with Data, who ignores him and continues setting up the process.
 In their prison cell, the away team constructs a device which they believe will reactivate Data's morality subroutines, hoping that he will question his unethical actions and Lore's intentions.